Most people make a list of things to do.

 This includes me.

-I’ve been making To Do Lists for decades.
+I’ve been making lists of things To Do for decades.

 I’ve even made lists of Things I’m NOT Going to Do.

-Otherwise you’d be lost, going nowhere at the mercy of distractions.
+Otherwise you’d be lost, chasing distractions.
 Or worse, you’d be driven by other people’s agendas.

 One day, I realized that there were 3 essential things that belonged at the top of my list of Things To Do.